zgphp/zgphp-starship/news/_posts/2014-01-25-zgphp-2013-year-in-review.md

 did we do in 2013?

 In some sense, 2013 was a make it || break it year.
-With Ivan joining the ZgPHP organization team we finally had time &amp; resources to focus on some community events outside of our regular monthly meetups.
+With Ivan joining the ZgPHP organization team we finally had time and resources to focus on some community events outside of our regular monthly meetups.

-In April &amp;&amp; June we organized 2 workshops for developers interested in learning new frameworks.
+In April && June we organized 2 workshops for developers interested in learning new frameworks.
 The first was held by Maurizio Domba, a core Yii developer, and taught us how to work with Yii.
 In the second, Antonio Perić did an introduction to Symfony2.
 Both workshops were a total blast and we do plan to organize more in future.
 There was a third workshop planned for the autumn of the 2013 but due to our engagement with organizing two conferences we just didn’t have the time.

 Yes, we organized two conferences in autumn of 2013.
 We decided to celebrate the second anniversary of ZgPHP Meetups by organizing a [ZgPHP